compulim/generator-azure-web-app/README.md

   * Express is faster when environment variable `NODE_ENV` is set to `production`, details [here](http://apmblog.dynatrace.com/2015/07/22/the-drastic-effects-of-omitting-node_env-in-your-express-js-applications/)
 * Look for Node.js binaries at `C:\Program Files\nodejs\6.1.0\node.exe`
   * To support multiple Node.js versions on Azure Web App

+#### File serving order

+This will largely same as hosting with standalone Express server.
+Except when serving `*`, files will be served directly by IIS and not passing thru iisnode or Express.
+This helps increase performance by serving and caching static files with [kernel-mode driver](https://technet.microsoft.com/en-us/library/cc740087(v=ws.10).aspx) (http.sys).

 ## Advanced: Packing for Azure Web App